puppetlabs/puppet-docs/source/pdk/pdk_install.md

    * Apt: `sudo apt-get install pdk`
    * Yum: `sudo yum install pdk`

+2. Open a new terminal to re-source your shell profile and make PDK available to your PATH.

 {:.task}
 ### Install PDK on OS X

 1. Download the PDK package from [TODO link to the puppet-pdk package for OS X on the Puppet downloads site](downloads.puppetlabs.com).
-2. Double click on the downloaded package to install.
+1. Double click on the downloaded package to install.
+1. Open a new terminal to re-source your shell profile and make PDK available to your PATH.

 ### Install PDK on Windows

 1. Download the PDK package from [TODO link to the puppet-pdk MSI on the Puppet downloads site](downloads.puppetlabs.com).
-2. Double click on the downloaded package to install.
+1. Double click on the downloaded package to install.
+2. Open a new terminal or Powershell window to re-source your profile and make PDK available to your PATH.